geepara/fpse-project/README.md

 If this consensus cannot be reached, the funds are returned to donors.

-I haven't planned the structure of this app yet because I am unsure whether I am going to have it be just a backend API or have a client side as well.
+I haven't planned the structure of this app yet because it depends on how the cryptocaml library is made.
+However, for the basic structure, I am thinking of making it just a backend API that utilizes cryptocaml.
-It depends on how the cryptocaml library is made.

 ## Libraries